antho0407-lab/the-attache-desk/src/content/guides/singapore-vehicles.md

 **Additional Registration Fee (ARF):** Normally calculated at 100-220% of the vehicle's Open Market Value (OMV), the ARF is a significant cost for private vehicle owners.
 Diplomatic vehicles are generally exempt from ARF under the Exemption Order.

+**A note on terminology:** Singapore does not impose a stamp duty on vehicles, unlike some other jurisdictions.
+The equivalent cost burden in Singapore comes from the COE and the ARF described above, not from a stamp duty.
+If you have read about vehicle stamp duty elsewhere, it does not apply here.

 **Road tax:** Diplomatic vehicles are generally exempt from annual road tax.

 **Goods and Services Tax (GST):** The 9% GST applicable on vehicle purchases may also be subject to exemption for diplomatic staff through the MFA customs relief process.
 Confirm with your mission.